Refinance

 • How long will it take to break even?

 In some cases, a traditional refinance with a slightly better rate produces more savings over time than a no-appraisal option with weaker pricing.
-The right answer depends on the full loan structure, not just whether the appraisal is waived.

-Some lenders have stronger systems and better loan execution than others.
+1. Not every lender handles waivers the same way.
+Some have stronger systems and better loan execution than others.
 A no-appraisal option is only useful if the pricing and approval process are solid.

+2. Jumbo loans are less flexible.
 Conforming loans are more likely to receive appraisal waivers.
 Jumbo loans in higher-cost California markets often still require a full appraisal because of investor rules.

-Bottom Line
+Bottom line

 BM